PRAYER

-TERRESTRIAL LICENSE FOR CELESTIAL INTERFERENCE
+TERRESTIAL LICENSE FOR CELESTIAL INTERFERENCE

-Prayer is man giving God the legal right and permission to interfere in earth’s affairs, or we can tell Prayer is man exercising his legal authority on earth to invoke heaven’s influence on the planet.
+Prayer is man giving God the legal right and permission to interfere in earth’s affairs, or we can tell prayer is man exercising his legal authority on earth to invoke heaven’s influence on the planet.

 God’s will can be executed only through the cooperation of mankind on earth.